Byte Back is registered in the U.S. Patent & Trademark Office.

 “We know through painful experience that freedom is never voluntarily given by the oppressor, it must be demanded by the oppressed.” – Martin Luther King

 Chris joined Byte Back in June 2017.
 Originally from Athens, GA, he moved to Washington in 2012 to enroll in Georgetown University’s Communication, Culture, and Technology master’s program.
 During his graduate work Chris balanced his studies with professional communications experiences at tech-oriented non-profits and interface design research on a project with NASA.
 After graduating, he worked in political digital communications during the 2016 election.
 Chris was drawn to Byte Back’s work because of his interest in intersections of technology and society, whether personal, cultural, or political, and the ways we can leverage technology to have a tangible impact on people’s lives.
 He’s also an avid cook, musician, and sports fan.
-He lives with his wife Bryan and cat Faye in Northwest D.C.
+He lives with his wife, cat, and dog in Alexandria, VA.

 “Clothes make the man.
 Naked people have little or no influence on society.” – Mark Twain